 There are many benefits to using public domain art to decorate your home or office.

 Who doesn’t love looking up at a clear night sky full of stars?
-The National Aeronautics and Space Administration (NASA) has a breathtaking public domain image library that will transport you to the far reaches of space.
+The National Aeronautics and Space Administration (NASA) has a breathtaking collection of royalty free space images that will transport you to the far reaches of space.

 This ethereal image of the Tarantula Nebula depicts one of the largest star forming regions near our galaxy.
-Colorful, swirling images of space are sure to stand out and be a focal point in your room.
+Colorful high-contrast images of space printed on ChromaLuxe metal panels are sure to stand out and be a focal point in your room.

 Bring the museum to your home or office with the open access library from the National Gallery of Art.
 The NGA in Washington D.C. has compiled a collection of images from their permanent collection that are in the public domain.

-“Three Pears” by French artist Paul Cézanne would add a nice pop of green to a kitchen or dining room.
+“Three Pears” by French artist Paul Cézanne is a public domain painting that would add a nice pop of green to a kitchen or dining room.
+Try printing on watercolor paper which is ideal for fine art reproductions.

 Stunning photos of national park landscapes are available for free download on the NPS website.
 No matter if you’re searching for serene lakes, bold mountains, or powerful waterfalls, the NPS gallery has a photo to evoke your desired emotion.